TheodoreBranlex/HollowKnight.Lightbringer/README.md

 Only for Hollow Knight 1.5
 + First, install the modding API from https://github.com/hk-modding/api (this is not needed if you already use Scarab)
-+ Install Vasi from https://github.com/fifty-six/HollowKnight.Vasi (or in Scarab)
 + Then, download the latest release and drag-and-drop the folder containing Lightbringer.dll to Hollow Knight/Hollow Knight_Data/Managed/Mods